 Submit an Article

-Articles for consideration should focus on topics such as those listed below and follow the criteria for the type of article noted in the COABE Journal submission guidelines and be formatted according to the style of the 7th edition of the Publication Manual of the American Psychological Association.
-Check here for general paper formatting, grammar, and citation and reference guidelines.
-Please review and apply the principles outlined in the COABE Journal Style Guide prior to submitting your article.
+Manuscripts will include an abstract that provides a clear overview of the unique aspects of the topic to be presented.
+Articles for consideration should focus on topics such as those listed below, follow the criteria for the type of article noted in the COABE Journal submission guidelines, and be formatted according to the style of the 7th edition of the Publication Manual of the American Psychological Association.
+Check here for general paper formatting, grammar, citation, and reference guidelines.
+Please review and apply the principles outlined in the COABE Journal Style Guide before submitting your article.

 Suggested Topics: